-UPDATE: We are now ONLY investigating situations where frequent users of RoundUp were diagnosed non-Hodgkin’s lymphoma, which may include: multiple myeloma, B-cell lymphoma, lymphocytic lymphoma, or hairy-cell leukemia.
+UPDATE: At this time we are ONLY investigating cases where frequent users of “RoundUp” were diagnosed with non-Hodgkin’s lymphoma, which may include: multiple myeloma, diffuse B-cell lymphoma, lymphocytic lymphoma, follicullar/hairy-cell leukemia, chronic lymphocytic leukemia (CLL), mantle-cell, cutaneous T-cell, and small lymphocytic lymphoma (SLL).

 “PAN, the Pesticide Action Network International, issued a 96-page report dated October 2016 titled ‘GLYPHOSATE’ that every person on the planet ought to be concerned about … .” –